You can delete your Google Account at any time. If you change your mind, you might not be able to recover it.

 Save contacts in your Google Account, you can find out if they were downloaded so you can let contacts know if they should watch out for suspicious messages.

-Use Google Pay for transactions, you can check if there are any unauthorized payments so that you can dispute them.
+Use Google Wallet for transactions, you can check if there are any unauthorized payments so that you can dispute them.

 Important: Once your account is deleted, you can no longer use Security Checkup to review activity in that account.